 As my mom mentioned, it's unrealistic to expect any product to reap miracle-like benefits for everyone.
 After all, we're all unique, and just like a certain way of eating or exercising can never be one-size-fits-all, it's just as unlikely a certain skincare regimen, or in this case, a certain face cream, will also deliver universally amazing results.
 That being said, the science, technology, and potential are still incredibly intriguing, and if anything, this product could certainly pave the way for a new approach to skincare.

 The verdict: Both iterations of the cream definitely boast impeccable quality, well-researched ingredients and formulation, and impressive results depending on your skin type and needs.
-Plus, for the sake of time, money, and beauty sleep, there's definitely something to be said for a minimized, two products skincare routine, no?
+Plus, for the sake of time, money, and beauty sleep, there's definitely something to be said for a minimized, two-product skincare routine, no?
+Victoria Beckham thinks so.

-Click here to see the pricey skincare products that are actually worth it.
+Next, here are the pricey skincare products that are actually worth it.